Peter-Thibodeau/salary_survey/salary-survey-presentation.md

 # What industries offer the best pay for minorities?
-To find the industries that are most welcoming to minorities, I will answer the following questions:
-1. What are the average salaries for each gender by industry
-2. What are the average salaries for each gender with a college education by industry
-3. What are the average salaries for each race by industry
-4. What are the average salaries for each race with a college education by industry

 Note: People in the analysis are considered minorities if they are not white males.
 <br><br>